zenfuse/zenfuse.js/README.md

 [![Zenfuse Dev Tool](https://zenfuse.io/badges/devtool.svg)](https://zenfuse.io)

 > **Note**
 >  This library is in active state of development.
-New exchanges and features incoming.
-We really need your feedback to make this tool better.
 Feel free to [create any issue](https://github.com/zenfuse/zenfuse.js/issues) or ask about anything in [Github Discussions](https://github.com/zenfuse/zenfuse.js/discussions).

 This is a crypto trading library connector for Node.js.
 For trading, analyze, visualize and manage any data from API easily on supported exchanges.

-Using many different crypto exchange API's is a drag.
-Different interfaces, namings, payload signing, symbols separator and etc. Zenfuse.js handles it, and provides clean, powerful solution for modern javascript environment.

 ### ✨ Key features: